-According to the National Safety Council, about 50,000 golfers require emergency room treatment each year, including more than 8,000 from golf cart incidents.
+According to the National Safety Council, about 50,000 golfers require emergency room treatment each year, including over 8,000 golf cart incidents.

 - Learn the proper swing and body mechanics from a pro. - Always warm up before you play.
 Spend a few minutes swinging both the irons and the woods. - Protect your back.
-Don't bend from the waist; use your legs.
-Squat, and get help lifting heavy objects, like golf bags, from the trunk of your car. - Don't hang your feet out of carts; drive at a moderate speed; avoid inclines; and never drive drunk.
+Don't bend from the waist.
+Use your legs.
+Squat, and get help lifting heavy objects like golf bags from the trunk. - Don't hang your feet out of carts or drive drunk; drive at a moderate speed; and avoid inclines.

-- On the course, golf etiquette and safety go together. - Before any practice swing or shot, be sure no one is close by or in a position to be hit by the club, the ball, or any stones or twigs that could be moved by your swing. - Never hit a golf ball if others are in range.
-If you're hitting to an area you can't see, take time to be sure the area is clear. - Warn others if you're making a shot from a bad lie. - Heed lightning warnings.
+On the course, golf etiquette and safety go together.

+- Before any practice swing or shot, be sure no one is close by or in a position to be hit by the club, the ball, or any stones or twigs that could be moved by your swing. - Never hit a golf ball if others are in range.
+If you're hitting to an area you can't see, take time to be sure the area is clear. - Warn others if you're making a shot from a bad lie.

+- Heed lightning warnings.
 Get inside a building as quickly as possible.
-If no shelter is available, move toward low ground and avoid lone trees.
-Do not hold golf clubs. - To avoid insect stings and tick bites, don't walk through woods and thick grass. - Wear a hat and apply sunscreen with a 30-SPF. - ◆ Call the U.S. Golf Association at (800) 345-USGA for a free video on golf course etiquette and safety.
+If a shelter is not available, move toward low ground and avoid lone trees.
+Do not hold golf clubs. - To avoid insect stings and tick bites, don't walk through woods and thick grass. - Wear a hat and sunscreen with a 30 SPF. - Contact the U.S. Golf Association at www.usga.org for tips on course etiquette.

-Weeknight / Weekend Warrior Tips
+Weeknight/Weekend Warrior Tips

-- Nearly 75 percent of softball injuries involve sliding. - If possible, avoid sliding.
+- Almost 75 percent of softball injuries involve sliding.
+Avoid sliding if possible.
 If you do slide on occasion, practice the proper technique.
 Encourage your league to use breakaway bases, since almost all sliding injuries involve fixed bases. - Each year, hospital emergency rooms treat nearly 40,000 people for sports-related eye injuries.
-Wear sports eye-guards when participating in activities that could injure your eyes. - Buy quality equipment and maintain it properly.
-Be sure it fits your size and shape.
+Wear sports eyeguards when participating in activities that could injure your eyes. - Buy quality equipment and keep it properly maintained.
+Be sure it fits your size and shape.■